Community Outreach & Global Engagement

 Learn more about Community Outreach & Global Engagement

-The Department of Community Outreach and Global Engagement advances the school's values of excellence, integrity and compassion by providing educational and civic engagement opportunities in both our local and global communities.
+The Department of Community Outreach & Global Engagement advances the school's values of citizenship and regional and global engagement by providing educational and civic engagement opportunities in both our local and global communities.

 Our focus is on embedding the value of community outreach into student lifestyles.
 This means encouraging students to find opportunities to work with organizations that fit with their personal values to gain a better understanding of why we serve.